-Following a 5th place Championship finish in 2013, Tom joins Portuguese based ROAL Motorsport for 2014, racing in a new RML built Chevrolet.
+Following a 5th place Championship finish in 2013, Tom joins Italian based ROAL Motorsport for 2014, racing in a new RML built Chevrolet.

 Born in 1985, from a successful sporting family, Tom first competed in a competitive series at just 13 years and 10 months after obtaining his first race licence.
 Becoming the youngest driver to ever to start a race at that time.
 Over the coming years, he competed in the highly competitive T Car Championship where he began to show his potential, consistently out performing his older rivals.
 By 2001, and still being too young to race in other series, Tom was consistently finding himself on top of the podium.
 Eager to take the step up and obtain his international racing licence, he entered the BRSCC Winter Saloon Car Championships in a VW Vento; going onto win not only his first race, but the Championship.
 He managed this success whilst simultaneously racing in the Global GT Lights series, switching between front and rear wheel drive vehicles, sometimes on the same race weekend!

 Later that year, he became the youngest driver ever to take to the wheel of the Vauxhall Astra Touring Car at Brands Hatch, from there; it wasn’t long before he stepped up into the full British Touring Car Championship, becoming the youngest driver to ever take part in the full series.
 He celebrated his 17th birthday just 2 weeks before finishing 3rd at Brands.